YuSugihara/MutMap/README.md

   -v, --version      show program's version number and exit
 ```

-MutMap can run from FASTQ (without or with trimming) and BAM.
+MutMap can be run from FASTQ (without or with trimming) and BAM.
 If you want to run MutMap from VCF, please use MutPlot (example 5).
 Once you run MutMap, MutMap automatically completes the subprocesses.

 + [Example 1 : run MutMap from FASTQ without trimming](#example-1--run-mutmap-from-fastq-without-trimming)
 + [Example 2 : run MutMap from FASTQ with trimming](#example-2--run-mutmap-from-fastq-with-trimming)